 When you go on exchange to a partner institution you pay no extra tuition fees to the partner institution.
 However, some institutions may require separate payments for the membership of a Student Association or other such fees.
 These are usually fairly modest fees.
 Living expenses, airfares, accommodation and meals, travel, insurance, textbooks and personal expenses will have to be borne by the students.
 Generally, the money required for a 4-month/one semester exchange will be around INR 300,000/-.
 For some countries this is way too much and for others probably about right.
 This might depend on the host country that one is travelling to.
 Some partner institutions might make generous offers of their own scholarships to IMT students including free accommodation or stipends.
 These can change from year to year and you should keep an eye on these scholarships.

 Duration of Exchange Program:

-The maximum time for exchange is two terms or 7-8 months.
-You can go for one term and then extend if you wish but you must get approval from both IMT and the host institution.
-It is good to start planning your exchange 6-12 months in advance.
+The maximum time for exchange is One terms or 3-4 months.
+It is good to start planning your exchange 3 months in advance.
 You will need to have enough ground work and money to live and hopefully travel as well.